Clean Energy Generators

 Benefits of a CHP

 From an environmental point of view, there are fewer carbon emissions with maximum energy savings as cogeneration only requires a single plant instead of two.
-If heat and electricity are produced separately, carbon emissions are increased by approximately 30%.
+If heat and electricity are produced separately, CO2 emissions are increased by up to 70%.